KoenduBuf/CVbyDL-Object-Property-Inference/docs/index.md

 # Conclusion

 When comparing the results of all these strategies, we see that the best strategy still is the weight window classification based on our experiments.
 This does not mean that this is the general best method, as there are quite some things in our experiments that can be improved like a bigger dataset and more (or less) classes.
 Additionally we did not test our last approach of the ensemble classifier as well (only 10 epochs and 5 gram windows) due to limited time and a relatively small dataset.
+Overall the project was a success, we learned a lot and created classifiers that can predict the weight of fruits a lot better than we would be able to!